Concierge Sod Care in Palm Beach County

 St. Augustine

-• Cadence: weekly in season; never remove more than ⅓ of blade.
+• Cadence: weekly in season; the one-third rule is non-negotiable — remove more than that at once and recovery stalls.

 Zoysia

-• Cadence: weekly; more frequent during flushes to avoid clumping.
+• Cadence: weekly; increase frequency during growth flushes to avoid clumping and thatch buildup.

 Bermuda

-• Cadence: 1–2×/week in peak growth; light, frequent passes are best.
+• Cadence: 1–2×/week during peak growth; light and frequent passes outperform infrequent heavy cuts.

 Do / Don’t